dqn/rotatify/README.md

 ## Usage

 `guruguru.Guruguru` includes all `http.Client` properties and methods.
-Supports HTTP or SOCKS5 protocol for proxy.
+Supports HTTP and SOCKS5 protocol for proxy.

 ```go
 package main